AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.7.md

 ### Light baking improvements

 - The light baker is now more stable and has been optimized to run faster on most scenes and hardware.
-See ~{ Baking with the Stingray baker}~.
+See ~{ Baking with the Stingray baker }~.
 - You can now bake based on selection.
 After making a selection in your scene, open the **Light Baking** window (**Window > Lighting > Light Baking**) and click the new **Bake Selection** button to start a partial baking session.
 See ~{ Bake lightmaps }~.
 - Click **Clear** in the **Light Baking** window to quickly delete and unmap all lightmaps on disk.
+- You can now start the Stingray engine application from a command-line prompt, and provide parameters on the command line to trigger lightmap baking.
+For details, see ~{ Trigger lightmap baking from the command line }~.
 -	Beast is now deprecated.
-Use Stingray light baker instead.
+Use the Stingray light baker instead.

 ## Tessellation support

 Tessellation can now be activated using the standard base material node.
 Use the **Tesselation Factor** input on the base node to control the tesselation factor of your surface.
 A lower value results in a less tessellation.
+See ~{ Create a tessellation material }~.

 ## Negative scale support